relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/all_data_sources/chat_data_sources/refinitiv_eikon_chat_and_fxt_via_collect.md

 - **Username:** SFTP user.
 - **Password:** SFTP password.
+- **Ignore Historic:** If set to False, whenever a user joins the chat, all of the messages they missed since last joining are sent to the chat.
+This can cause a lot of duplicate data.
+Default value is True.
 - **Host:** SFTP location.
 - **Path:** Folder path on SFTP.
 - **Port:** TCP port number.
 Default value is 22.